jasonelle-archive/jasonelle.github.io/src/content/blog/jasonette-2.0-release-date.md

 messy and a lot of code could be improved to be more robust, friendly and easier to maintain.

-So after much deliveration we decided that *Jasonelle 3.0* will be a total new core both in Android and iOS.
+So after much deliberation we decided that *Jasonelle 3.0* will be a total new core both in Android and iOS.
 This is surely a task that could raise some eyebrows.
 But in the long run it would ease the development flow bringing new opportunities for growth.
-Today we have a clearer picture of the goals set originally by *Ethan* and can implement a better arquitecture that supports such vision.
+Today we have a clearer picture of the goals set originally by *Ethan* and can implement a better architecture that supports such vision.

 The important thing is that it will be backwards compatible with the current